svarunan/webrtcsipclient/README.md

 	connSummary:
 	Get count of PSTN, PEER, Conference connections on every call actions.

+Settings:
+You can change media related options here

 Total connections allowed: 3
 You can change it in engine connLimit